10 Restaurant Habits Americans Don’t Realize Are Weird For Foreigners

 6. You Can Go to Dinner at Any Time

 The concept of being able to dine out at any hour is uniquely embraced in the U.S. with many 24-hour diners and restaurants like Waffle House, Denny’s, and IHOP.
-This availability is rare in other countries, where late-night dining options are typically limited to major cities or specific areas.
+This caused me to have a counter-culture shock when coming back to France, where generally places close earlier and aren’t open on Sunday.

 7. ID Even If You’re Grey